On This Page

 People who've been to a bad therapist can tell you: bad therapy is worse than no therapy at all.

 A bad therapist can shut down your healing process instead of helping it along.
-Bad therapy can even be destructive, either re-traumatizing you or causing new psychological harm.
+Bad therapy can even be destructive, re-traumatizing you or causing new psychological harm.

 The bad news is that something as well-intentioned as going to therapy can backfire.
 The good news is that you can learn how to recognize when something isn’t right.